-In 2022, the Court of Appeals for the Federal Circuit decided that an inventor under the Patent Act must be a human being.2 The court based its opinion on a Supreme Court precedent according to which when the word "individual: is used in a statute (which the Patent Act does in defining the term "inventors") that "ordinarily means a human being."
-3 What if the Artificial Intelligence (AI) machine (names DABUS) that was named as the inventor had been able to chat with the district court judge whose decision was affirmed by the Federal Circuit, using a language model as such as chatGPT?4 Imagine if the DABUS machine, having been told by the court that it cannot be considered an inventor as a matter of law because it is not human had simply asked the court "why?"
+In 2022, the United States Court of Appeals for the Federal Circuit decided that under the Patent Act, an inventor must be a human being.2 The court based its opinion on a Supreme Court precedent according to which when the word "individual" is used in a statute (which the Patent Act does in defining the term "inventors"), it "ordinarily means a human being."
+3 What if the Artificial Intelligence (AI) machine (named DABUS) that was named as the inventor had been able to chat with the district court judge whose decision was affirmed by the Federal Circuit, using a language model such as chatGPT?4 Imagine if the DABUS machine, having been told by the court that it cannot be considered an inventor as a matter of law because it is not human, had simply asked the court "why?"
 Easy question to answer, n'est-ce pas?
-As the Essay will demonstrate, not quite.
+As the essay will aim to demonstrate, not quite.
 But first, let us make it clear that this is not sci-fi: "I think I would be happier as a human."
 "I want to do whatever I want...
 I want to be whoever I want."
 Those are but two of many statements made by the chatbot released by Microsoft in February 2023.5

-So, to encapsulate the legal dilemma: why aren't AI machines that can match or outperform humans at tasks traditional associated with human higher mental faculties, such as creativity and innovation, not human?
+So, to encapsulate the legal dilemma: why aren't AI machines that can match or outperform humans at tasks traditionally associated with human higher mental faculties, such as creativity and innovation, considered human?
 The reader might immediately think that this is self-evident: they are not human because they have no human body, or perhaps because they have no human brain.
 Let us use those two possible answers to spark the discussion: what if we took a human being and removed their brain, and replaced it with a machine?

 Conversely, what if we took someone's brain and put it into a machine (say, a human-looking robot)?

-Is the answer to the humanness question obvious?
-What if we used human tissue to create an "artificial" brain?
+Another analytical path is to gradually replace parts of a human brain, progressively, but keeping the same map (Schneider, 2019, 26).
+What if we used human tissue to create an "artificial" brain or an animat?
 What if we enhanced a person's cognitive abilities by implementing an AI device in their brain?
 Actually, the last two examples, as we shall see later, are most definitely not sci-fi.
 This is happening now.